-If handling yourself, your school or employer may require that you submit a note on your first day back from sick leave, or, if the leave was a result of a planned treatment session, a note may be required before granting leave.
+If you must deliver the note yourself, your school or employer may allow you to submit a note on your first day back from sick leave.

-The Office of Personnel Management says a note can be provided by the following health care providers:
+The U.S. Office of Personnel Management (OPM) says the following health care providers can authorize sick notes:

 - Chiropractors (but they must take an X-ray)